Weekly News Digest 24 October 2015

 On animal welfare:

-On 25 October, a kitten has been rescued after a 30-year-old woman found it in Fanling.
+On the 25th October, a kitten was rescued after a 30-year-old woman found it in Fanling.
 She discovered that the animal had duct tape wrapped tightly around its belly.
 The cat has now been taken into the care of the SPCA to receive the veterinary procedures it needs.

 Two men have been jailed for planting a “poultry bomb” intended to kill wild boars that actually ended up severely injuring an animal rescue volunteer when it exploded in his hands.